jimtalksdata/varfinder/README.md

 # varfinder
-*Local variant annotation search for pathologists*
+*Local variant annotation and interpretation search for pathologists*

 ## How to use:
 - Install all requirements in a local python environment with pip.